ICGC-TCGA-PanCancer/central-decider/README.md

 The tool can be queried in two distinct ways.
 The first way is to provide a whitelist of donors or samples.
 And the second way is to provide the number of results you would like.

 #Option 1 - Whitelist
 If you are providing a whitelist the central decider will return the infromation required to generate an INI to run the sample for each sample that should be run.
+The whitelists can be found in the [pcawg-operations](https://github.com/ICGC-TCGA-PanCancer/pcawg-operations) repo.
+Alternatively, the user can specify the parameter "cloud-env" to get the central decider to grab the correct whitelist for the cloud environment and send back the relevant ini's to the client.
+The central dececider grabs the latest tag of the pcawg-operations repo on a nightly basis.

-If the get paramerter "force" is used, it will return all INI's regardless.
+If the get paramerter "force" is used, it will return all INI's regardless of whether they have been previously completed or not.

 In this case the system will not record that the ini files were retrieved and will be able to be queried as many times as desired.